NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

 ~~~~~~~~~~~~~~~~~

 Design load outputs, used for autosizing of HVAC equipment, are listed below.
-Design loads are based on block load ACCA Manual J calculations using 1%/99% design temperatures.
+Design loads are based on block load ACCA Manual J calculations using :ref:`hvac_design_temps`.
-Design loads can also be found in the `in.xml` file.
+Design loads can also be found in the ``in.xml`` file.

    =====================================================================  ====================
    Type                                                                   Notes